melalj/gsheet-api/README.md

 Body: `{ "email": "john@appleseed.com" }`
 Result: `{"rowNumber": 5 "name": "Jean", "email": "john@appleseed.com"}`

+### `DELETE /:sheetId/:sheetName/:rowNumber`

+Delete a specific row from a sheet

+#### Example

+Request: `Delete /1MNXlNRwbUo4-qbTCdBZGW3Q8sq7pUDov-2ElTFOA0wo/Sheet1/5`
+Result: `{}`

-## Secure endpoints
+## Secure your endpoints

-You can either secure these endpoints with either:
+You can secure these endpoints with either:

 - `X-Private-Api-Key` header: You need to set the environement variable `PRIVATE_API_KEY`
 - `key` query string: You need to set the environement variable `PRIVATE_API_KEY_QUERY`

+## Contribute

+You are welcomed to fork the project and make pull requests.
+Or just file an issue or suggestion 😊